 The key to the analysis lies in the assumption that the accuracy improves in coordination with the perceived progress of the algorithm.
 The main challenge of the analysis lies in the fact that, while in the deterministic case the function $f(x)$ never increases from one iteration to another, this can easily happen in the stochastic case.
 The analysis is based on properties of supermartingales where the increments of a supermartingale depend on the function change between iterates (which as we will show, {\em tend} to decrease).
 To make the analysis simpler we need a technical assumption that these increments are bounded from above.
-Hence, overall we make the following assumptions on $f$: \begin{assumption} We assume that all iterates $x_k$ generated by Algorithm \ref{algo:stodfosimple} satisfy $x_k\in {\cal X}$, where $\cal X$ is an open bounded set in $\mathbb{R}^n$.
-We also assume that $f$ and its gradient $\nabla f$ are $L$-Lipschitz continuous for all $x\in {\cal X}$ and that
+Hence, overall we make the following assumptions on $f$: \begin{assumption} We assume that all iterates $x_k$ generated by Algorithm \ref{algo:stodfosimple} the gradient $\nabla f$ is $L$-Lipschitz continuous and

 \end{assumption}